OlgaJ1989/taste-of-poland/README.md

     * Acceptance Criteria:
         - A 'Contact' page which includes the venue's contact information.
     * Implementation:
-        - A 'Contact' page will be created and it will include the venue's contact information (such as address, email and phone number) as well as an embedded Google map showing the restaurant's location.
+        - A 'Contact' page will be created and it will include the venue's contact information (such as an address, email and phone number) as well as an embedded Google map showing the restaurant's location.
 This page will also include the Opening Hours.

 6. As a user, I want to be able to view a photo gallery of dishes, so I can decide whether they look appealing enough for me to visit and try them out.
     * Acceptance Criteria:
         - A 'Gallery' page displaying photos of the dishes present on the restaurant's menu.
     * Implementation:
-        - A 'Gallery' page will be created, using high quality photos of the food the restaurant serves.
-It will be made responsible so that users can enjoy good resolution also on smaller devices.
+        - A 'Gallery' page will be created, using high-quality photos of the food the restaurant serves.
+It will be made responsive so that users can enjoy good resolution also on smaller devices.

 ![Admin Profile Epic](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/ap_epic.PNG)

 7. As a site admin, I want to be able to view, modify or delete existing bookings.
     * Acceptance Criteria:
-        - An 'Admin' page displaying all existing bookings for every user, where the restaurant's owners / authorised staff are able to view, modify and delete them.
+        - An 'Admin' page displaying all existing bookings for every user, where the restaurant's owners / authorised staff can view, modify and delete them.
     * Implementation:
-        - A Django built in admin panel will be utilised to create a page where staff authorised as Django 'superusers' can view the users that registered for an account, as well as view, modify, and delete their reservations if necessary.
+        - A Django built-in admin panel will be utilised to create a page where staff authorised as Django 'superusers' can view the users that registered for an account, as well as view, modify, and delete their reservations if necessary.

 8. As a site admin, I want to make the option of reserving a table available only to registered users.
     * Acceptance Criteria: